alekssadowski95/OpenPartsLibrary/README.md

 Instead of collecting every rail, carriage, motor, fastener, and mounting bracket one by one, engineers can start from an existing BOM that already reflects a proven combination.

 The app also shows where a specific part is used across BOMs.
 This helps engineers understand which modules depend on a part and makes reuse more transparent when preparing or changing FreeCAD assemblies.

+Complete BOMs can be downloaded as one package, including the available CAD files and hardware BOM data.
+This makes it faster to move from a reusable module in the library to a working FreeCAD assembly or procurement handoff.

+## Multiple Languages

+OpenPartsLibrary supports multiple interface languages, which helps small international teams, distributed suppliers, and mixed engineering/manufacturing environments work from the same part library.

 ## My Bill Of Materials